 Most small business owners in Uganda have no idea on how to buy goods on Alibaba and ship to Uganda.
 They are afraid of doing business on the internet or dealing with a supply business partner on the other side of the world.

 With advancements in internet technologies, it is now easier to source cheap products from Alibaba with just a tap of a button.
-In this article, I will take you through ever want to know about buying from Alibaba and shipping to Uganda.
+In this article, I will take you through all ever wanted to know about buying goods from Alibaba and shipping to Uganda.

 International shopping is now at your fingertips.
 It is time to cut off that middle man of “Buy from China, receive in Uganda”.
 You will no longer need to pay anyone to buy for you anything from China.
 You can do it yourself.
 It is fast and easy.

 But before we proceed to steps to buy from China and ship to Uganda through Alibaba.com, let’s first understand what Alibaba is!

 Alibaba is a massive online wholesale ecommerce platform based in China founded by Chinese business man Jack Ma.
 It is essentially a directory of Chinese factories and trading companies in China.

 Despite being a Chinese founded platform, Alibaba has suppliers from all over the world, but majority of them are located in China.
 In fact, their website and mobile app have a feature where you can filter suppliers by country.

 The platform was designed for Business-to-Business (B2B) transactions, meaning it targets small and large businesses that buy goods in bulk for resell.

 The sellers on Alibaba are manufacturers, wholesalers and suppliers with factories that specialize in manufacturing and selling products to resellers world over.